dorna-robotics/education/camera_calibration/README.md

 # **Camera Calibration**

 ## **Overview**
-The goal of this document is to desicribe the camera calibration process for the Dorna TA robotic arm and Dorna 3D Vision.
+The purpose of this document is to describe the camera calibration process for the Dorna TA Robotic Arm and Dorna 3D Vision system.

 ## **Parts**